01User Interface Designer

 10 Tech Careers That Don't Involve Coding

-Want to get involved in the booming tech scene, but don’t know how to code?
-Fear not.
-There are a ton of career opportunities in tech that don’t involve writing any code.
+Are you seeking involvement in the booming tech scene but don’t know how to code?
+Scores of career opportunities in tech involve no code skills at all.

-Below is a list of ten lucrative careers in technology, along with mini-profiles and the national average salary for each.
-Note that all salary information has been derived from PayScale.
+Ten lucrative careers in technology, along with mini-profiles and the national average salary for each are explored.